 Recipe Tips

-- Use tart apples: Choose tart apples like Granny Smith for the best balance of sweetness and tartness in the filling.
+- Use tart apples like Granny Smith to balance the natural sweetness of the crumble topping.

-- Refrigerate: Let the leftover apple crumble cool to room temperature.
-Then, store it in an airtight container in the fridge for up to 3 days.
+Once cooled, keep it in an airtight container in the fridge for up to 3 days.
+It’s great eaten cold too!

 - Calories: 227